Peptidomimetic: Uses and examples

-Structural similarity

-Peptide with secondary structure cannot be mimicked by its retro-inverse, as linking in the reverse order breaks many backbone interactions essential for the secondary structure.
-An approach to mimicking these peptides is by searching for similar (sidechain) structures in a mirrored copy of the Protein Data Bank for the structured elements, and then linking the sections by retro-inversed versions of the loops found in the original protein.

-Small molecules

-Examples

-Peptidomimetic approaches have been utilized to design small molecules that selectively kill cancer cells, an approach known as targeted chemotherapy, by inducing programmed cell death by a process called apoptosis.
+Peptidomimetic approaches have been utilized to design small molecules that selectively target cancer cells, an approach known as targeted chemotherapy, by inducing programmed cell death by a process called apoptosis.
 The following two examples mimic proteins involved in key Protein–protein interactions that reactivate the apoptotic pathway in cancer but do so by distinct mechanisms.

 In 2004, Walensky and co-workers reported a stabilized alpha helical peptide that mimics pro-apoptotic BH3-only proteins, such as BID and BAD.
 This molecule was designed to stabilize the native helical structure by forming a macrocycle between side chains that are not involved in binding.
 This process, referred to as peptide stapling, uses non-natural amino acids to facilitate macrocyclization by ring-closing olefin metathesis.
 In this case, a stapled BH3 helix was identified which specifically activates the mitochondrial apoptotic pathway by antagonizing the sequestration of BH3-only proteins by anti-apoptotic proteins (e.g. Bcl-2, see also intrinsic and extrinsic inducers of the apoptosis).
 This molecule suppressed growth of human leukemia in a mouse xenograft model.

 Also in 2004, Harran and co-workers reported a dimeric small molecule that mimics the proapoptotic protein Smac (see mitochondrial regulation in apoptosis).
 This molecule mimics the N-terminal linear motif Ala-Val-Pro-Ile.
 Uniquely, the dimeric structure of this peptidomimetic led to a marked increase in activity over an analogous monomer.
 This binding cooperativity results from the molecule's ability to also mimic the homodimeric structure of Smac, which is functionally important for reactivating caspases.
 Smac mimetics of this type can sensitize an array of non-small-cell lung cancer cells to conventional chemotherapeutics (e.g. Gemcitabine, Vinorelbine) both in vitro and in mouse xenograft models.

 Heterocycles are often used to mimic the amide bond of peptides.
-Thiazoles, for example, are found in naturally occurring peptides and used by researchers to mimic the amide bond of peptide.
+Thiazoles, for example, are found in naturally occurring peptides and used by researchers to mimic the amide bond of peptides.